LiuYuancheng/PLC_and_RTU_Simulator/MQTT_RTU_Simulator/Readme.md

 ### 3. Design of The MQTT Virtual IIoT and RTU

 This section introduces the detailed design of the MQTT communication modules and demonstrates how they can be integrated into cyber twin environments.
-Two example applications are presented: a simulated smart factory air vacuum control system and an IoT drone telemetry receiver system.
+Two example applications are presented:

+- A simulated smart factory air vacuum control system
+- An IoT drone telemetry receiver system

 These examples illustrate how MQTT-based communication can be incorporated into different layers of an industrial control architecture.

 #### 3.1 MQTT Communication Module Design

-The MQTT communication framework consists of two primary components: an MQTT Broker module and an MQTT Client module.
-Together, these components provide the messaging infrastructure required for data exchange between simulated field devices, controllers, and supervisory applications.
+The MQTT communication framework consists of two primary components: an MQTT Broker module and an MQTT Client module for providing the messaging infrastructure required for data exchange between simulated field devices, controllers, and supervisory applications.

 **3.1.1 Design of MQTT Broker**